Domain Generalization and Adaptation in Intensive Care with Anchor Regression: Results

 Linear anchor regression's robustness guarantees \citep{rothenhausler2021anchor} guard worst-case performance over a set of distribution shifts similar to those found in the training data, but with a magnitude scaled by $\gamma$.
 Thus, the tuning parameter $\gamma$ should be chosen proportional to the expected strength of perturbations for the new target, relative to the perturbations seen in the training data.
 If the shifts between the core datasets' distributions are similar enough, one would expect LOEO-CV to select a value of $\gamma$ close to 1.
 In particular, one could argue that LOEO-CV on the core datasets is not a good tool to select $\gamma$ for the truly OOD datasets, which we expect to be more dissimilar.
 In practice, LOEO-CV typically selects a value of $\gamma \in [1, 4]$, a reasonable choice for the core datasets, but too small for the truly OOD datasets.

-As anchor regression is meant to improve worst-case, not average-case performance to new environments, one could argue to minimize the worst-case (instead of average) MSE or negative log-likelihood over the OOD targets with LOEO-CV.
+Anchor regression aims to improve worst-case, not average-case performance to new environments.
+Thus, one could argue to minimize the worst-case (instead of average) MSE or negative log-likelihood over the OOD targets with LOEO-CV.
 However, as discussed in \cref{sec:results:rescaling}, varying noise levels between domains make a comparison between them difficult.

-Finally, \citet{rothenhausler2021anchor} suggest, as an alternative to LOEO-CV, to select $\gamma$ based on prior knowledge about shift sizes.
-As we see in \cref{sec:results:hyperparameters}, such an approach can be problematic for linear anchor regression, where we observe an interaction between conventional regularization and the optimal value for $\gamma$.
-We discuss this in the next section.
+Finally, \citet{rothenhausler2021anchor} suggest to select linear anchor regression's $\gamma$ based on prior knowledge about shift sizes, as an alternative to LOEO-CV.
+In \cref{sec:results:hyperparameters}, we observe an interaction between conventional regularization and the optimal value for $\gamma$ of linear anchor regression, making such an approach problematic.

+The interpretation of $\gamma$ as the relative shift magnitude in the test domain is theoretically grounded for linear anchor regression.
+While we intuitively expect a similar relationship in the nonlinear case, there are no formal guarantees.
+Empirically, $\gamma$ serves as a parameter to achieve best worst-case out-of-distribution performance, making LOEO-CV a practical tool for model selection.